o216/Med-ETrack-WebApp/README.md

 ## More info:

 This repository hosts only the web app.
-However, to see more of the Ethereum side of the project see here: https://github.com/o216/Med-ETrack
+However, to see more of the FitBit and Ethereum side of the project see here: https://github.com/o216/Med-ETrack

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).